Atef-Magdy/Atef-Magdy/README.md

 <h1 align="center">Hi 👋, I'm Atef Magdy</h1>
 <h2 align="center">I’m passionate about software development and I’m looking forward to getting to work on new projects in the near future</h2>
-<h3 align="center">Currently employed as a Software Engineer at Insight Technology, I’m hands on in all stages of the software development cycle, from planning and design to testing and deployment.
+<h3 align="center">Currently employed as a Software Engineer at RDI-EG, I’m hands on in all stages of the software development cycle, from planning and design to testing and deployment.
 No two days are the same for me; my tasks may involve analysing algorithms, altering code, fixing bugs, brainstorming ideas or integrating new systems</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=atef-magdy&label=Profile%20views&color=0e75b6&style=flat" alt="atef-magdy" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=atef-magdy" alt="atef-magdy" /></a> </p>

-- 🌱 I’m currently learning **Domino Designer, LotusScript**
+- 🌱 I’m currently learning **Python & Django**

 <h3 align="left">Connect with me:</h3>
 <p align="left">